bpeel26/4YFN/README.md

 ## Dataset
 Two datasets will be used: the first one contains data on Nuwefruit's customers 'CLIENT TABLE' and the other one contains data on the orders 'ORDERS TABLE' placed by them.
-The customer dataset 'CLIENT TABLE' contains the following variables:

 ## Objectives
 1. Make an exploratory analysis of the data that allows to: